Skip to Content

 Description

-Sets the value of a Jitterbit variable (the predefined global variables that are built into Jitterbit and begin with "$jitterbit.").
-The dollar symbol is optional and can be omitted.
+Sets the value of a Jitterbit variable (a predefined global variable that is built into the agent and begins with jitterbit.).
+The available variables can be seen in Design Studio and are documented under Jitterbit variables.

 Examples